Instructional Systems Design Technology (ISDT)

 ISDT 5367.
 Readings and Trends In Instructional Technology.
 3 Hours.

-Candidates are acquainted with the critical writings and ideas of prominent practitioners, researchers, and theorists in instructional technology with a focus on understanding the trends and issues pertaining to a scholarly study of integrating technology into teaching and learning.
-Candidates evaluate the best instructional technology strategies evident in the literature and in practice in PK-16 education and industry settings.
+Students examine the critical writings and ideas of prominent practitioners, researchers, and theorists in instructional technology, with a focus on understanding the trends and issues pertinent to a scholarly study of integrating technology into teaching and learning.
+Students evaluate the best instructional technology strategies evident in the literature and practices in educational and industry settings.
 Course Equivalents: CIED 5367 .

 ISDT 5369.
 Practicum-Technology Facilitation.
 3 Hours.

-Students are provided with a field-based practicum, including a study of the daily duties and responsibilities of a technology facilitator.
+Students participate in a field-based practicum, including a study of the daily duties and responsibilities of a technology facilitator.
 Course Equivalents: CIED 5369 .

 ISDT 6335.
 Management Application Analysis I. 3 Hours.